How to Paint Outdoor Metal Furniture and Make It Look Brand New

 Best practices when spray painting

 Always use spray paint outside.
 Spray paint can get everywhere so be sure not to have anything that you don’t want a mist of paint on close by.
 Use a Tarp underneath your objects.
 This helps prevent spray painting your outside surfaces.
 Wear a mask.
 Even though you are outside, the paint mist can be easily inhaled.
 Wear an N-95 mask to prevent this.
-Gloves to prevent any excess paint from sprayer ending up on your hands, or nails.
+Gloves to prevent any excess paint from the sprayer ending up on your hands or nails.

 Rejuvenating your outdoor furniture